Idrinth/1984/README.md

 ### dist/source/*.sh

 This is the script to be started on the server to monitor.
+It will try to install the required packages itself as well.

 ### dist/source/*.php

 This is the script actually monitoring the server.
+It works best with `ext-curl` and `ext-pcntl` around.

 ### dist/target/*.php

-This is the api, that validates the write requests and saves them to the given database
+This is the api, that validates the write requests and saves them to the given database.
+Host this file in the webroot of the desired IP or domain-

 ## Help & Support